Genoese School: Cultural influence

 This movement determined «a deep break with the traditional Italian music», in primis for a renewed artistic means, more refined and eclectic, and then for a diverse use of the language, more realist.
 Thus, facing a huge variety of themes, from sentiments, to existential experiences, to politics, to ideology, to war and themes as the social exclusion, with strong individualistic accent and close to the tones of the French existentialism.

 Cultural influences of the Genoese School are different, from the Italian and Ligurean literary and musical tradition (Camillo Sbarbaro, Cesare Pavese, Giorgio Caproni, Riccardo Mannerini), from the French and English literature of the begin of 20th century (Jean-Paul Sartre, Raymond Queneau), from the anarchic philosophy (in particular Tenco, De André and Paoli) and the liberal one (Lauzi), from the French music of Charles Aznavour, Jacques Brel and Georges Brassens from the US-folk of Bob Dylan.
 Amongst the literary exponents from Beat Generation: Allen Ginsberg, Jack Kerouac, William Burroughs e Gregory Corso.
 In particular, both Lauzi and De André dedicated part of their production to their cities, adopting also the Ligurian language in more songs; examples are the songs Genova per noi (Bruno Lauzi, but written by the piemontese Paolo Conte, 1975) and Crêuza de mä (Fabrizio De André, 1984).
 The sea of Liguria is a recurrent topic for all the cantautori of the Genoese School.

 The Genoese School gets larger

 Initially defined to name the first members only, this locution become larger including more and more members over time.
 Members of the first generation include Vittorio De Scalzi (singer-songwriter and co-author of Fabrizio de André), the New Trolls, the Ricchi e Poveri and Matia Bazar.
 Then, members of new generations, as Ivano Fossati and Francesco Baccini, are followed by Max Manfredi, Federico Sirianni, Cristiano De André and others.
-Linked to this cultural environment are also authors as Fernanda Pivano, who translated into Italian the Spoon River Anthology, book on which De André based his album Non al denaro non-all'amore né al cielo, and the actor Paolo Villaggio, close friend of De André and coauthor for a couple of song of him (Carlo Martello ritorna dalla battaglia di Poiters and Il fannullone).
-Today the Genoese School is represented by the hip hop culture and includes artists as Tedua, Izi, Bresh, Ill Rave, Guesan, Vaz Té and Disme.
+Linked to this cultural environment are also authors as Fernanda Pivano, who translated into Italian the Spoon River Anthology, book on which De André based his album Non al denaro non all'amore né al cielo, and the actor Paolo Villaggio, close friend of De André and coauthor for a couple of song of him (Carlo Martello ritorna dalla battaglia di Poitiers and Il fannullone).